About G2G PASS

 The QR code will be scanned upon entry to Tasmania.
 You can present it for scanning on a smartphone or tablet, or you can print a paper copy.

-You are encouraged to apply at least three (3) business days before your proposed travel date, or at least seven (7) days if you are applying to be recognised as an Essential Traveller.
+You are encouraged to apply at least three (3) business days before arrival and not more than 14 days before your proposed travel date.
+If you are applying to be recognised as an Essential Traveller, you are encouraged to apply at least seven (7) days before your proposed travel date.

 Submissions are prioritised according to travel date and those with long lead times are unlikely to be processed earlier than two (2) weeks before travel, due to the possibility of changing border restrictions.